L00170985/CITool_Test/README.txt

-Updated to test the trigger update
+Updated to test the trigger update2